Mpox Guidance for Homeless and Inclusion Health Settings

 - If they have to travel, a surgical mask and covering lesions, reduces risk of transmission

-What to do if they are contacts of a confirmed case of monkeypox (within the last 3 weeks)?
+What to do if they are contacts of a confirmed case of mpox (within the last 3 weeks)?

 - The UKHSA local Health Protection Teams are contacting all confirmed cases to help prevent transmission to others